myusrn/piraeus_0.9.0_prerelease/docs/quickstartazure.md

 - [ ] Save the file as "docker-compose.yml" in the same folder that the Powershell command prompt is pointing.
 - [ ] Go to the folder /src/docker in the source code and copy the contents of the gateway-config.env file.
 - [ ] Open notepad in the Azure VM and paste in the copied contents.
-- [ ] Save the file as "gateway-config.env" in the same folder that Powershell command prompt is pointing.
+- [ ] Save the file as "gateway-config.env" in the same folder that the Powershell command prompt is pointing to.

 **Task 5:  Deploy**